formtools/core/README.md

 - *Run on PHP 7*.
 - Upgrade Smarty (necessary for PHP 7 compatibility)
 - Convert the codebase to object oriented.
-- move database interaction to use *PDO*.
+- move database interaction to use PDO.
 - include Composer (just the basics right now, but all modules, themes etc. may end up as composer components... not sure yet)